Basic Concepts: Line and Form for Landscaping

 by Dan Eskelson on Apr 29, 2012

-Other creative elements employed in landscape design include color, texture, scale, symmetry, proportion, rhythm and repetition; all are dependent on each other and must be considered together to produce a unified design.
-Unlike most art forms, seasonal and long term changes in form, color and other elements must be considered.
-Line is created in the landscape by existing patterns of structures, hardscapes, planting beds and plant material.
+Other creative elements employed in landscape design include color, texture, scale, symmetry, proportion, rhythm, and repetition; all are dependent on each other and must be considered together to produce a unified design.
+Unlike most art forms, seasonal and long-term changes in form, color, and other elements must be considered.
+The line is created in the landscape by existing patterns of structures, hardscapes, planting beds, and plant material.
 Line influences how the eye moves through the landscape - horizontally along walks and planting beds and vertically up and down plant forms and structures.
-Line is also created by individual plant shape (i.e. branches, leaves) and how various plant shapes are arranged.
+The line is also created by individual plant shapes (i.e. branches, leaves) and how various plant shapes are arranged.

 The form of structures should also be considered, as well as the relationship between this form and the form of adjacent plants.
 Forms may complement or contrast; we may use tall, columnar plant forms around a building with very steep, projecting roof lines to complement the architecture.
 Or it may be desired to contrast these vertical architectural elements with low, spreading forms.
 There are no strict rules for the use of form, but it's important to consider the effects that form exerts on the total landscape design.

 Again, remember that plant forms change over time; the specific purpose of a form should be considered in terms of mature size; though the landscape may seem sparse at first, growth will produce the desired effect.
 Examples of over-planted landscapes are common; to achieve a "finished" look, too many plants are installed, resulting eventually in a congested, unappealing landscape.
 We'll continue this discussion of the basic concepts of landscape design in the next issue; if you have any questions or comments, feel free to contact me.

 Three Places to Spend Money on the Exterior of Your Home

 When you have the exterior of your home remodeled, you are investing, time, energy and convenience into the project and you want to make sure that...